Home > Netherlands > Amsterdam > International French School Amsterdam

 Entry evaluation for students

-We do sometimes perform an assessment to make sure we welcome our students in the best conditions at the beginning of the school year.
+On a case by case basis, we sometimes perform an assessment to make sure we welcome our students in the best conditions at the beginning of the school year.
 The assessments are performed to make sure teachers know in advance the areas they know to focus on with their students.

 Brief description of entry evaluation required